What is the difference between Xinix and other products, eg chlorine ?

 Quats

-❌ Chronic environ-mental toxicity with long lasting effects [19]
+❌ Chronic environmental toxicity with long lasting effects [19]

 ❌ Suspected to have reproductive toxicity [20]

-❌ Can not be applied to drinking water
+❌ Cannot be applied to drink water

 ❌ Expensive